 They look at how horses have run against others previously.
 If one horse has outrun another and they are competing again on the same weight, their RPR will be higher than the OR.

-And when you tune in to watch the 2021 Grand National, you will know exactly what the experts are talking about and when horses have been pulled up!
+And when you tune in to watch the 2024 Grand National, you will know precisely what the experts are talking about and when horses have been pulled up!

 New UK 18+ only.
 Register with promo code WELCOME40, Bet £10+ on Sports in one transaction.
 Get £30 Free Bets & £10 free spins within 10hrs of bet settlement.
 Bonuses expire 7 days after issue.
 Min odds, eligibility & payment exclusions apply.
 Full T&Cs apply. begambleaware.org. #ad.
 Please bet responsibly.